 Part 3 - Line 4a

-SHELTER OPERATIONS - TWO SHELTER PROGRAMS, LOCATED IN LEHIGH AND BUCKS COUNTIES, PROVIDE 24 HOUR A DAY, 365 DAYS A YEAR, WALK-IN CRISIS INTERVENTION, SHORT-TERM RESIDENCY, COUNSELING AND LIFE SKILLS EDUCATION TO YOUTH BETWEEN THE AGES OF 12 AND 20 AT THE LV SHELTER AND AGES 8 TO 20 AT THE BUCKS SHELTER.
-IN 2019, A TOTAL OF 284 YOUTH WERE SERVED, WITH 94% DISCHARGED BACK TO THEIR FAMILIES OR TRANSITIONED SUCCESSFULLY TO OTHER SAFE PLACEMENT.
-FOUR FEDERALLY-FUNDED STREET OUTREACH PROGRAMS SERVE THE CITIES OF ALLENTOWN AND PHILADELPHIA AND BUCKS AND DAUPHIN COUNTIES PROVIDING EMERGENCY SUPPLIES (FOOD, HYGIENE PRODUCTS, CAMPING GEAR, ETC.), COUNSELING AND LINKAGES TO COMMUNITY RESOURCES TO ENSURE YOUTH SAFETY.
+EMERGENCY SERVICES - VALLEY YOUTH HOUSE HAS TWO EMERGENCY YOUTH SHELTERS, FOUR STREET OUTREACH PROGRAM AND ONE DESIGNATED ACCESS POINT DROP IN CENTER.
+VYH'S TWO SHELTERS ARE LOCATED IN LEHIGH AND BUCKS COUNTIES AND PROVIDE 24 HOUR A DAY, 365 DAYS A YEAR, WALK-IN CRISIS INTERVENTION, SHORT-TERM RESIDENCY, COUNSELING AND LIFE SKILLS EDUCATION TO YOUTH BETWEEN THE AGES OF 12 AND 20 AT THE LEHIGH VALLEY SHELTER AND AGES 8 TO 20 AT THE BUCKS COUNTY SHELTER.
+FOUR STREET OUTREACH PROGRAMS SERVE THE CITIES OF ALLENTOWN AND PHILADELPHIA AND BUCKS AND DAUPHIN COUNTIES PROVIDING EMERGENCY SUPPLIES (FOOD, HYGIENE PRODUCTS, CAMPING GEAR, ETC.), COUNSELING AND LINKAGES TO COMMUNITY RESOURCES TO ENSURE YOUTH SAFETY.
 A TEAM OF OUTREACH WORKERS OPERATE FROM VEHICLES THAT ARE STOCKED WITH EMERGENCY SUPPLIES SUCH AS FOOD, CLOTHING, CAMPING GEAR AND HYGIENE PRODUCTS.
-A TOTAL OF 2,521 YOUTH WERE SERVED IN 2019 AT LOCATIONS IN THE COMMUNITY WHERE STREET YOUTH ARE KNOWN TO CONGREGATE, INCLUDING MALLS, PARKS, ALONG RIVERS AND RAILROAD TRACKS, AND IN ADULT HOMELESS ENCAMPMENTS.
+YOUTH ARE SERVED IN AT LOCATIONS IN THE COMMUNITY WHERE STREET YOUTH ARE KNOWN TO CONGREGATE, INCLUDING MALLS, PARKS, ALONG RIVERS AND RAILROAD TRACKS, AND IN ADULT HOMELESS ENCAMPMENTS.
+IN PHILADELPHIA, VYH HAS A YOUTH DESIGNATED ACCESS POINT THAT ASSESSES AND/OR SUPPORTS HOMELESS YOUNG PEOPLE TO FIND HOUSING OR OTHER RESOURCES IN THE COMMUNITY.

 Name (title) | Role | Hours | Compensation |